Probating an Estate? Understand the Duties of an Executor or Executrix

 One of the duties of an executor is to pay the final bills of the decedent.
 You'll also have to pay any ongoing expenses incurred to administer the estate.

-That might mean paying the appraiser, a professional organizer, the attorney, and the accountant.
+That might mean paying the appraiser, a professional organizer, the lawyer, and the accountant.
 If you find that there isn't enough cash to pay their expenses and taxes, this is the time to evaluate whether you can sell any of their assets to raise funds for payment.

 It's your job as executor of estate to determine what bills were owed at the time of death.
 If they are legitimate, you'll have to pay the bills.
 If you don't, those creditors can contact the courts and sue the estate for lack of payment.